aileks/windots/README.md

 # Windows 11 Setup

-Opinionated setup for Windows 11 24H2+.
+Opinionated setup for Windows 11 24H2 or later.
 Use at your own risk.

 ## Install